tedmartn/Terraform_2WindowsDCinAS_Azure/Readme.md

 # Project Title

-Creating a Windows Server 2016 VM using Terraform, will append a Powershell DSC extension the machine using a zip file on a public azure storage account.
+Creating two Windows Server 2016 VM's using Terraform, will append a Powershell DSC extension that will do additional configuration.
+By utilzing your zip file available on a public azure storage account.

 ## Getting Started